nd1012/MarkDown-Server/README.md

 ## Security

 If the called MarkDown file URI can't be resolved to an existing file, or the resolved full file path isn't under the folder that contains the `mdserver.php`, the PHP script will deny processing the request.
+The maximum URI path length is limited to 4096 characters.

 The `.htaccess` will block any access to a `\/md(server|header|footer)(\.hook)?\.(html|php)$` file.
 So `mdserver.php` can't be accessed directly, which is how it should be, because it should only be possible to run the PHP script from an internal relocation trough a `mod_rewrite` rule.
 Anyway, the `mdserver.php` contains an accessibility check, too.